 Selling Flexibility in the World’s Priciest Office Market

 “Ultimately the goal of the franchise programme in Hong Kong is to build out our national network of locations in a city that has huge potential but which we’ve barely covered so far,” IWG’s vice president of development in Asia Pacific, Nigel Barnes, told Mingtiandi.

-The Luxembourg-based company, which over the past five months has added five new Spaces locations to its portfolio in Asia’s wealthiest city, sees franchising as an easy way for investors to access the sector, according to Barnes.
+The Swiss-based company, which over the past five months has added five new Spaces locations to its portfolio in Asia’s wealthiest city, sees franchising as an easy way for investors to access the sector, according to Barnes.

 The Hong Kong franchises, which will be sold in as-yet-unspecified geographic clusters, will give holders the right to develop in each location, leveraging IWG’s brand, infrastructure, and marketing sales platforms.

 While declining to comment on the pricing of the franchises, Barnes confirmed that there would be financial incentives built into the growth agreements for each franchisee.

 “We’re looking for strong partners who are locally active to support the growth of IWG’s business in Hong Kong, where there is huge potential for growth,” Barnes said.

 The flexible sector represents only three percent of office space in the city, whereas up to 30 percent of corporate real estate globally within the next ten years is expected to be flexible space, which includes in-house hotdesking and other internal shared spaces as well as serviced offices, according to JLL.